 Volunteers often have their children with them at breastfeeding groups and may not be able to give you their undivided attention but can direct you towards a more specialist service if it’s needed.

-Volunteers that provide breastfeeding peer support within Kent Children’s Centres are full volunteers within the Children’s Centres.
-They also receive supervision and training accredited by Greenwich University from PSBreastfeeding CIC funded by Kent County Council.
+Volunteers that provide breastfeeding peer support within Kent Baby Matters breastfeeding groups receive supervision and have completed a training accredited by Greenwich University from PSBreastfeeding CIC.
 If you are interested in training to be a peer supporter read more about it here.
-You can also train to be a peer supporter through various charities
+You can also train to be a peer supporter through various charities.

 Breastfeeding Counsellors (BFCs) are trained and accredited in the UK by four charities: La Leche League GB, National Childbirth Trust, Breastfeeding Network and Association of Breastfeeding Mothers.
 They are experienced breastfeeding mothers who have had more extensive training than peer supporters (2-3 years), and can deal with both simple and complex breastfeeding issues.
 Breastfeeding Counsellors work in many Children’s Centres in Kent with PSBreastfeeding CIC, funded by KCC.
 The groups might be able to provide somewhere you can meet the BFC privately as well as in the group so always ask if you want this.
 The Breastfeeding Counsellors do not have their children with them in the Children’s Centre groups so can dedicate their full attention to you.
 Breastfeeding Counsellors also provide support in La Leche League GB Meetings, the Baby Café network and run the National Breastfeeding helplines.

 Click HERE to see a list of helpline phone numbers in the UK